drkarim/lassy/README.md

 <p>
 Lassy is a C++ library useful for interrogating a 3D image using surface normals.

-In a typical use case, a 2D surface mesh is first generated witin the 3D image.
-Surface normals of this 2D surface mesh are then used for interrogating pixels and intensities of the 3D image.
+In a typical use case, a 2D surface mesh is first generated from the 3D image.
+Surface normals of this 2D surface mesh are then used for interrogating pixels and intensities in the 3D image.

 A simple example application of this library would be to interrograte the image intensities along the surface normal of a 3D binary mask.
 Another application could be interrogating the MRI/CT scan of an organ based on some information about the structure of the organ.
 There are special applications in cardiac imaging for which this library was built.